Grand River Health awards medical career scholarships to Rifle, Coal Ridge students

 Grand River Health’s Medical Career Scholarships began in 2006, the release states.
 The effort has amassed more than $160,000 in scholarships, which have been given to 125 students across the Western Slope.

-“Many of those students are currently employed in healthcare careers and many are working at healthcare facilities in the area,” the release states.
+“Many of those students are currently employed in health care careers and many are working at health care facilities in the area,” the release states.

 Grand River Health and the Grand River Hospital District Volunteer Association wish these students well as they pursue their medical career dreams, the release states.

-“We need healthcare workers more than ever,” the release states.
+“We need health care workers more than ever,” the release states.

 Support Local Journalism